lyatiss/tcp_probe_plus/README.md

 #### Enable/Disable sampling

-This parameter enable or disable the sampling of the ACK packets.
+This parameter enables or disables the sampling of the ACK packets.

 - 0: only log on cwnd changes
 - 1: log on every ack packet received